Duality and Socle Generators for Residual Intersections

+In the second part of the paper we study the analogue of residue theory, and prove that, when $R/K$ is a finite-dimensional algebra over a field of characteristic 0 and certain other hypotheses are satified, the socle of $I^{t+1}/JI^t \cong {\omega_{R/K}}$ is generated by a Jacobian determinant.

-\thefootnote \footnote{This paper reports on work done during the Commutative Algebra Program, 2012-13, at MSRI.
-We are grateful to MSRI for providing such an exciting environment, where a chance meeting led to the progress described here.
-Both authors are grateful to the National Science Foundation for partial support during this period.
+\thefootnote \footnote{ AMS Subject Classification:\\ Primary: 13C40, 13H10, 14M06, 14M10; Secondary: 13D02 , 13N05, 14B12, 14M12.\smallbreak This paper reports on work begun during the Commutative Algebra Program, 2012-13, at MSRI.
+We are grateful to MSRI for providing such an exciting environment, where a chance meeting led to the beginning of the work described here.
+Both authors are grateful to the National Science Foundation for partial support.
 The second author was also supported as a Fellow of the Simons Foundation.}

-Let $R$ be a Gorenstein ring of dimension $d$.
-Let $J$ be an ideal of codimension $g$ generated by $s$ elements, and let $I$ be the unmixed part of $J$, that is, the intersection of the primary components of $J$ having codimension $g$.
-We suppose that $I/J$ is a module of codimension $\geq s$, or equivalently that $K = J:I$ has codimension $\geq s$ (so that $K$ is what is called an $s$-residual intersection of $I$).
-We set $t=s-g$, which we think of as the amount by which $J$ fails to be a complete intersection.

-A fundamental duality result in commutative algebra says that if $t=0$, so that $J$ is a complete intersection, then $R/J$ is again Gorenstein , and thus self-dual in the sense that $\Ext^{g}_{R}(R/J, R) \cong R/J$.
-About 25 years ago Duco van Straten showed that there is a different sort of duality result in the first case beyond complete intersections.
-He showed, in the case $s=d$, that if $t=1$ then the module $I/J$ is self-dual.
-Around the same time work of Huneke and Ulrich showed that, for any $s$ and $t$, under suitable hypotheses on $I$, the modules $R/K$ and $I^{t+1}/JI^{t}$ are dual to one another; that is, $I^{t+1}/JI^{t} \cong \omega_{R/K}$ (when $t=0$ this becomes a well-known statement in the theory of linkage \cite{PS}; when $t=1$ it implies \cite[Conjecture 7.1.2]{SW}).